Price/Earnings Ratio (P/E Ratio)

 Relative P/E Multiple =

-A higher relative P/E multiple is a greater indication of increased risk than the P/E itself, since P/E ratios have varied widely over the years, depending on the amount of money invested in the stock markets.
+A higher relative P/E multiple is a greater indication of increased risk than the P/E itself, since P/E ratios have varied widely over the years, depending on the amount invested in the stock markets.
 A stock with a high relative P/E multiple must outperform the market to maintain its multiple.

 Example: Calculating the Relative P/E Multiple of a Stock